 Withholding tax levied on the payment of interest to taxpayers who are resident abroad is not refundable, but there are some exemptions from withholding tax:

-- interest paid to EU residents are exempt, provided that the EU resident is the beneficial owner of the interest (as interpreted by European Union Court of Justice in the joined cases N Luxembourg 1 (C-115/16), X Denmark (C-118/16) and C Danmark 1 (C-119/16) and Z Denmark case (C-299/16); the 'BO Danish Cases', which have been recently adopted by the Spanish Central Economic-Administrative Court in its resolution of 8 October 2019) and does not act through a tax haven country or territory for Spanish purposes nor through a permanent establishment located in Spain or in a country or territory that is not an EU Member State; and
+- interest paid to EU or EEE (with an effective exchange-of-tax information with Spain, such as from Norway or Iceland) residents should be exempt, provided that the EU resident is the beneficial owner of the interest (as interpreted by European Union Court of Justice in the joined cases N Luxembourg 1 (C-115/16), X Denmark (C-118/16) and C Danmark 1 (C-119/16) and Z Denmark (C-299/16); the 'Interest-BO Danish Cases', which were adopted by the Spanish Central Economic-Administrative Court in its resolution of 8 October 2019) and does not act through a tax haven country or territory for Spanish purposes nor through a permanent establishment located in Spain or in a country or territory that is not an EU Member State; and

 - interest paid to non-EU residents who are resident in a double tax convention jurisdiction may, under the applicable convention, benefit from withholding tax reductions or exemptions if they are the beneficial owner of such interest.